NBISweden/sda-uppmax-integration/README.md

 The `s3config` file is base64 encoded in the response described above.

 ## How to run
-The app can be confiugured via ENVs or via a yaml file, an example config file is located in the root of this repo.
+The app can be configured via ENVs or via a yaml file, an example config file is located in the root of this repo.
 In order to run the service locally install [golang](https://go.dev/learn/), navigate to the root of the repository and run
 ```bash
 go run .